s3953344/OSP_Assignment2/README.md

 Your programs are expected to produce the following output on the screen:
 1. For each process: Process ID, burst time, turnaround time, waiting time, and response time.
 2. For all processes: Average turnaround time, average waiting time, and average response time.

+Response time is the amount of time it takes for the CPU to respond to a request made by a process.
+It is the duration between the arrival of a process and the first time it runs.

+The time elapsed between the arrival of a process and its completion is known as turnaround time.